mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

     * Ensure that _`canonical-ice`_ returns either `cw<IndexType(Value)>` or `IndexType(Value)` for the value `Value`.

     * Expand discussion of implementation, and add preliminary benchmark results.

+* Revision 3 to be submitted 2025-XX-XX

+    * Add Tomasz Kamiński to the author list

+    * Major wording changes based on preliminary LWG review

 # Abstract